Department of Economics

 1

-ECO 2023 is also used to satisfy Core requirement in Social and Behavioral Sciences.
+ECO 2023 may also be used to satisfy Core requirement in Social and Behavioral Sciences.

 2